-There are several common factors that can contribute to poor draft:
+There are several common factors that can contribute to poor draft in a stove.

-A. Atmospheric Pressure and Air Supply.
+A. Atmospheric Pressure and Air Supply

 Atmospheric pressure affecting the draft from a chimney can be outside the home, inside the home, or both.
 Outside the home, a high-pressure (clear and cool) day generally creates a better draft in the chimney than a low-pressure (overcast and damp) day.
 Inside the home, household appliances, such as forced-air furnaces or clothes dryers, compete for air, often resulting in inadequate amounts of air available to fuel a fire and creating a condition known as negative pressure.
 Extreme conditions of negative pressure can cause the combustion by-products to be drawn from the chimney and into the house.
 This condition is commonly known as "down drafting."
-B. There are several factors that can affect the amount of air available in the home.
-Increased amounts of insulation, vinyl windows, extra caulking in various places and door seals can all keep heat in but may also make a home too airtight.
-If you are in doubt as to whether there is sufficient air in your home for your stove, refrain from using those appliances known to consume air when possible, or open a door or a window to allow some air to enter the home.